thiagoclassen/cinq-test/README.md

   `gulp`

-with that, we have installed the nescessary dependencies and minified the files with gulp.
+with that, we have installed the necessary dependencies and minified the files with gulp.

 Now we need to start our Node proxy(to avoid CORS), on the same terminal run: